sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 permalink: /it-picture-long-term.html
 ---

-## IT Vision Picture - Long Term
+## IT Picture - Long Term

-This is a working document to help create a picture of what will IT look in the long term for ESDC (Employment and Social Development Canada).
+This is a working document to help the IT Strategy team create a picture of what IT will look in the **long term** for ESDC in line with the organization's [Vision](https://www.canada.ca/en/employment-social-development/news/2018/01/backgrounder_oldagesecurityoasautomaticenrolment.html).

 In the following sections, we're trying to take the same end state and create "views" where different audiences would be looking at ESDC and see different things.
 There are three views: